 I’m not familiar with the hardware equivalent, but to me, it sounds a lot like the Neve Precision Comp/Lim (not including the limiter), especially when you hit it hard with the incoming signal.
 It’s quite a distinctive sound and may not be everyone’s taste, but if you’re looking for something with plenty of character, this will be your go-to of the collection.

 Master Match is possibly the more interesting of the new device.
 In theory, you can copy the EQ response from a source track and apply it to your mix.
 It’s marketed as an auto-mix for non-engineers, which scares me a little.
-But in practices, it does quite a good job of guessing the EQ depending on the source.
+But in practice, it does quite a good job of guessing the EQ depending on the source.
 By this I mean, if you take a non-mastered track you have from another project and apply that response to your new mix, yes it does very well to copy that end result EQ.
-It doesn’t work too well if you drop Metallica’s ??? over your poorly mixed garage recording hoping you’ll sound the same.
-The target and source recordings need to be similar in style, instrumentation and mix to get a good result.
-You can, however, apply the ‘essence’ of the Metallica mix to your crappy garage mix, but it’s only an EQ setting, it’s not a magic pill fix.
+The target and source recordings need to be similar in style, instrumentation and mix to get the best results.

 I found this quite handy for bumping all the tracks from an album mix into the same EQ space as each other.
 Dropping in a commercial release track, considering all the final compression and mastering that has been applied, resulted in mostly high-end emphasis and pass roll-offs, nothing that magically made my mix sound like the commercial track.
 This is not a new idea, other VST plugins try the same EQ matching trick, but of the bunch, this is the easiest to use with the most convincing results.

 Finally, the EQual which is a basic parametric EQ heavily borrowed graphically from FabFilter’s ProQ.
 It sounds very nice, with more character than I was expecting.
 New nodes can be added by just clicking on the response line anywhere, and you can use your middle mouse scroll wheel to adjust Q. The DSP requirements are the strongest point, being noticeably less than the ProQ on a comparison.
-It doesn’t have the full feature set as FabFilters offering, but its simple and quick to use, and with its scaling interface looks equally as gorgeous.
+It doesn’t have the full feature set as FabFilters offers, particularly the dynamic nodes, but it’s simple and quick to use and with its scaling interface looks equally as gorgeous.

-So overall, a nice collection of new devices that should tempt previous T-Rack owners to seriously consider the upgrade – even it the new interface doesn’t.
+So overall, a nice collection of new devices that should tempt previous T-Rack owners to seriously consider the upgrade – even if the new interface doesn’t.